• Successions, Trusts, and Acquisition of Real Property in Switzerland by Foreigners

 Distributions from the trust’s income, including capital gains, are however taxable at the level of the beneficiaries domiciled in Switzerland.

-The tax treatment of the irrevocable discretionnary trust may be summarised as follows:
+The tax treatment of the irrevocable discretionary trust may be summarised as follows:

 Settlor domiciled in Switzerland at the time of the establishment of the trust